samerlahoud/wiot/assignment-a2-LoRaWAN-hands-on.md

 4. Set up MQTT Explorer and observed uplink packets
 5. Understood the LoRaWAN architecture and data flow

+### Program and Test

+- Insert your converted identifiers into the provided [template](a2-material/rnd-test/rnd-test.ino)
+- Connect TTGO ESP32 to your computer
+- Select correct board and port in Arduino IDE
+- Compile and upload the sketch
+- Open Serial Monitor (baud: 9600)
+- Watch for EV_JOINED message (this confirms successful network join)
+- Device will send uplinks periodically after joining

 ### 🔑 Device Identifiers Reference

 You received a CSV file with identifiers in this format: